CivicDataLab/NLP-Experiments-with-Judicial-Data/POCSO/README.md

     - Decision Summary
     All these 5 types of summaries for a judgment are saved in the form of a JSON.
 4. **Step-4:** From the judgment summaries, identify POCSO Sections from the `Preamble` and `decision` summaries.
 These are defined as the `Relevant POCSO Sections` for a given case.
 Pattern matching is used to identify the POCSO Sections.
 5. **Step-5**: A dataset is created comparing the POCSO Sections identified from the above step with the POCSO Sections identified in the metadata on eCourts.
-Link to the final dataste -  [pocso_provisions_51judgements.csv](https://github.com/CivicDataLab/NLP_Justice/blob/main/POCSO/Results/pocso_provisions_51judgements.csv)
+Link to the final dataset -  [pocso_provisions_51judgements.csv](https://github.com/CivicDataLab/NLP_Justice/blob/main/POCSO/Results/pocso_provisions_51judgements.csv)

 Codes to implement Steps 3,4,5 are in this codebook - [OpenNyAI_Summarize](https://github.com/CivicDataLab/NLP_Justice/blob/main/POCSO/OpenNyAI_Summarize.ipynb)